-In the world of stock trading, it can get a bit confusing especially on the jargons that traders usually use when talking about business and their portfolio with a colleague or even a competitor.
+In the world of stock trading, it can get a bit confusing, especially on the jargon that traders usually use when talking about business and their portfolio with a colleague or even a competitor.
 You might be wondering, what if these jargons are applied to people who haven’t got the slightest idea of what was being discussed.
-In this article, we will be focusing on one of these terms and get an inside look of what really means and how it really works.
+In this article, we will be focusing on one of these terms and get an inside look of what it really means and how it really works.

 How does the Convertible Arbitrage work?

-This strategy is quite beneficial to a hedge fund because on a certain time that convertible security and a stock plunge, it will still pay out a dividend higher than the usual, which is what it means when they say that it poses a lower risk.
+This strategy is quite beneficial to a hedge fund because at a certain time that convertible security and a stock plunge, it will still pay out a dividend higher than the usual, which is what it means when they say that it poses a lower risk.

-Important Things About Convertible Arbitrage?
+Important Things About Convertible Arbitrage

-· Although we have mentioned earlier that this strategy is free of risks on the gains side of trading, there are still some factors that will effect on the market in the long run.
+· Although we have mentioned earlier that this strategy is free of risks on the gains side of trading, there are still some factors that will affect the market in the long run.
 One example is the credit risk that there can be some investment grades that are below or not even rated at all that promises huge returns will surely pose an existence of a significant risk.

-· The volatility and young nature of the cryptocurrency can also pose as a risk when it comes to convertible arbitrage trading.
-The competition that will arise from the growing popularity of the cryptocurrency will also encourage the increase of traders that results to overcrowding and will result in greater loss in the stocks.
+· The volatility and young nature of the cryptocurrency can also pose a risk when it comes to convertible arbitrage trading.
+The competition that will arise from the growing popularity of the cryptocurrency will also encourage the increase of traders that results in overcrowding and will result in greater loss in the stocks.

 · The continuous fluctuation and unstable nature of the cryptocurrency exposes your assets to more threat as the government regulation imposes limits on the withdrawal of these assets.